steinim/maturity_model_blogpost/content.md

 Having configuration scattered all around makes it hard to understand how your application works and makes it difficult to pinpoint the cause when trouble arises.
 Keep it in source control and in one place.

 An application bug is not the only thing that can cause trouble in production, a badly configured infrastructure can do it just as easily.
-Therefore, you should treat your configuration as you would your code, put it in source control, and maybe use a provisioning framework.
+Therefore, you should treat your configuration as you would your code, put it in source control, and consider using a provisioning framework.
 Make sure you test your infrastructure and use the same configuration in all environments (dev, test, qa and prod).

 BUILD & CI
 ----------

 This category is closely related to the Quality Assurance, Deployment Routines and Configuration management categories.
 While the first provides the feedback, the second the deployment machinery, and the third the infrastructure, Build & CI puts it all together in a pipeline and provide feedback at every stage.

 The most basic mechanisms merely runs tests every time code is checked in.
-A more advanced setup will have the feedback mechanisms triggered by any change in any environment, be they code changes, deployments or configuration changes.
+A more advanced setup will have the feedback mechanisms triggered by any change in any environment, including code changes, deployments or configuration changes.

 SUMMARY
 -------

-Continuous delivery is all about reducing risk and making sure business gets their return on investment as soon as possible.
+Continuous delivery is all about reducing risk and making sure business get their return on investment as soon as possible.
 It’s about removing focus from repetitive and risky tasks and devoting all you effort into delivering business value.

 Hopefully you will find the maturity model valuable and useful in your own environment, and that it can help and inspire you to become better at obtaining your goals.
 Good luck!